Shell4026/ShellProtector/README.ENG.md

 This is a parameter-saving technique.
 After checking, OSC must always be turned on and Parameter-multiplexing must be checked in the OSC program.

+This will slightly increase the time it takes to get back to your original avatar appearance in-game.

 16 digits are not recommended because there may be VRChat security issues related to parameters, so 12 digits are recommended.

 ## Troubleshooting